AI4HealthLab-Liu/DyConPro/README.md

 ## Usage
 Command line tools.
 Some functions are stand-alone, some are dependencies, and some are both.
 Read the Input/Output information and Notes for each function file to learn how to use it.

+Some functions require that you download and install additional matlab toolboxes.
+The afni_matlab toolbox will be needed, and some SPM functions, for reading BRIK/HEAD or nifti files, respectively.
+Additional DCP funcitons will also integrate with other toolboxes for high-level analyses.

 ## References
 Citing the toolbox:
 - Tobia, M. J., Hayashi, K., Ballard, G., Gotlib, I. H., & Waugh, C. E. (2017).
 Dynamic functional connectivity and individual differences in emotions during social stress.
 Human brain mapping, 38(12), 6185-6205.